kannans89/RustRepo/15_Ownership/15_Ownership.md

 - Each data can have only one owner at a time.
 - Two variables cannot point to the same memory location.They will be always pointing to different memory location.

-## Different ways to move ownership
+## Transferring ownership

+The ownership of value can be transferred by -

 1. Assigning value from one variable to another variable
-2. Passing value  to function
+2. Passing value  to a function
-3. Returning value from function
+3. Returning value from a function

 ## More on Ownership

-the key selling point of rust as a language is its memory safety.Memory safety is achieved by tight control on who can use what and when restrictions.
+The key selling point of rust as a language is its memory safety.Memory safety is achieved by tight control on who can use what and when restrictions.

-We were  unable to use a variable after a closure took over them.
+Consider the following snippet-

-Let us suppose that we have a vector called v as shown
+A vector called v is declared as shown below-

 ```rust
 fn main(){